tochwat/liri-node-app/README.md

 ### Overview

-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives back data on music and concerts.
 It takes in 4 commands as described below.

-### What Each Command Should Do
+### Commands

 1. `node liri.js concert-this <artist/band name here>`